Omjagtap28/WheelsForRent/README.md

 1. **User**:
    - Navigate to the homepage.
    - Browse available cars, choose a rental period, and book a car.
-   - View and manage your bookings under the "My Bookings" section.
+   - View and manage your bookings under the "My Rides" section.

 2. **Admin**:
    - Log in as an administrator.
-   - Add new car listings, view all bookings, and manage user accounts via the admin panel.
+   - Add new car listings, view all bookings,Feedbacks,contact history and manage user accounts via the admin panel.

 ## Future Enhancements
 - Improve UI responsiveness for mobile devices.
 - Add additional features like payment gateway integration.
 - Implement a notification system for bookings.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 For any queries or issues, please contact: